WANdisco/wandisco-documentation/docs/docs/databricks_config.md

 ## Bearer Token

-You can generate access tokens within the **User Settings** on your Databricks Workspace.
+You can generate bearer/access tokens within the **User Settings** on your Databricks Workspace.

 Example: `dapibe21cfg45efae945t6f0b57dfd1dffb4`